Diversity & Inclusion

-We represent troubled companies, their boards, management, owners, creditors and investors, handling restructurings in and out of court, financial recapitalizations, business reorganizations, acquisitions and liquidations.
+We represent troubled companies, their boards, management, owners, creditors, lenders, investors and acquirors handling restructurings in and out of court, financial recapitalizations, business reorganizations, acquisitions and liquidations.
 Our lawyers also advise on insolvency issues in corporate and financing transactions and on all aspects of distressed debt trading and securities issues.
-In addition, attorneys from other departments within the firm, such as tax, banking, corporate, litigation, real estate, securities, and mergers and acquisitions, regularly work on restructuring and bankruptcy matters; the seamless integration of Skadden’s restructuring practice in our offices in Europe and Asia allows us to address clients’ needs in the context of insolvency and bankruptcy regimes around the world.
+A substantial aspect of our practice focuses on avoiding or mitigating the adverse effects of liquidity or other crises through contingency planning and helping companies overcome the inertia of a downward spiral while they still have alternatives to bankruptcy.
+In addition, our presence in Europe, Asia and South America allows us to address clients’ needs in the context of insolvency and bankruptcy regimes around the world.

 Nonjudicial Workouts and Restructurings

 A significant part of the Corporate Restructuring Group’s practice involves representing companies in nonjudicial debt restructurings, often involving billions of dollars of publicly and privately held debt securities.
 We have handled restructurings undertaken not only by financially distressed companies, but also by healthy companies seeking to recapitalize or restructure operations, or retire debt at a discount.
 These transactions have involved refundings or renegotiations of privately held debt, issuer tender or exchange offers for publicly held debt securities, solicitations of bondholder consents to covenant relief, cash infusions from existing or new investors, and asset sales or spin-offs.
-Examples of these representations include Barneys New York, Centro Properties, DSW, Harrah’s, Intrawest, ION Media Networks, Marsico, the NHL (in the recapitalization of the New Jersey Devils), Residential Capital, Tele Columbus, Torm and Travelport.
+Examples of these representations include Barneys New York, BCBG Max Azria, Centro Properties, DSW, Harrah’s, Intrawest, iPayment, Marsico, the NHL (in the recapitalization of the New Jersey Devils), Residential Capital, Tele Columbus, Torm and Travelport.

-Similarly, using Section 363 of the Bankruptcy Code to sell or buy a troubled company’s assets quickly and free of liability overhangs has been an area in which Skadden’s M&A capability has helped shape the industry standard — particularly where enterprise value is eroding rapidly.
+Using Section 363 of the Bankruptcy Code to sell or buy a troubled company’s assets quickly and free up liability overhangs has been an area in which Skadden’s M&A capability has helped shape the industry standard — particularly where enterprise value is eroding rapidly.
 The “melting ice cube” sale in Refco, orchestrated by Skadden, served as the model for sales of companies in crises such as Lehman Brothers.
-Other notable transactions include advising a private equity consortium on the purchase of AmericanWest Bank in the first-ever bank holding company Section 363 sale; DISH Network in its acquisition of DBSD (utilizing a tender offer for creditor claims); the National Hockey League in connection with the Dallas Stars and Phoenix Coyotes sales; Black Diamond Capital Management in its acquisition of Werner Co.; Ellington Management Group, L.L.C. in its acquisition via an auction of a portfolio of home subprime mortgage loans and related securities from New Century Financial Corporation; and Severstal, Mylan Laboratories, Tweeter Home Entertainment Group, Danka Business Systems and Fortunoff in their sales of assets.
+Other notable transactions include advising a private equity consortium on the purchase of AmericanWest Bank in the first-ever bank holding company Section 363 sale; Borealis Infrastructure Management and Abertis Infraestrucuras as part of a consortium in its multibillion bid to acquire the Indiana Toll Road; Dendreon in the sale of its assets to Valeant Pharmaceuticals; DISH Network in its acquisition of DBSD (utilizing a tender offer for creditor claims); Forge Group in the sale of outstanding shares of capital stock to DRA International; Gaming and Leisure Properties in its joint bid to purchase assets of Florida Gaming Centers; Irish Bank Resolution Corporation in the disposition of €5 billion of assets in the U.S.; the National Hockey League in connection with the Dallas Stars and Phoenix Coyotes sales; Revolution Studios in its acquisition of all of the assets of Inverness Distribution Limited; and Savient Pharmaceuticals and Fortunoff in their sales of assets.

 Traditional Chapter 11